jborjon/jborjon.github.io/portfolio/top-ai-trends-for-2021.md

 The Artificial Intelligence of Things, or AIoT, is a relatively new concept.
 It comes from the combination of two established technologies: AI and the <a href="https://www.wired.co.uk/article/internet-of-things-what-is-explained-iot" target="_blank">Internet of Things</a>.

-This trend uses the data generated from people's usage of IoT devices to automate business processes without human intervention.
+This trend uses the data generated from people’s usage of IoT devices to automate business processes without human intervention.

 Giants such as Google and Microsoft are already starting to implement the technologies involved in this concept.